 JobStreet Education will offer Code Institute’s globally recognised Diploma in Software Development to potential students in Southeast Asia.
-This is the first university accredited coding boot camp available from JobStreet Education.
+This is the first university credit-rating coding boot camp available from JobStreet Education.

 Figures from Southeast Asia indicate a growing skills gap in the ICT sector.
 Code Institute and JobStreet Education’s aim is to close the ICT skills gap in these countries.